Dr Rachelle Kernen

 For more information on Dr Kernen's research, please visit her LinkedIn and Research Gate profiles.
 To contact her directly, please e-mail rachelle.kernen@adelaide.edu.au.

-Dr Kernen received competitive Industry Fellowships for her MSc (2011) and PhD (2019) degrees in Geology at New Mexico State University and The University of Texas El Paso.
+Dr Kernen received competitive Industry Fellowships for her MSc (2011) and PhD (2019) degrees in Geology from New Mexico State University and The University of Texas at El Paso.
 During her MSc and PhD, she was a research associate for the industry-sponsored Salt-Sediment Interaction Research Consortium (Institute of Tectonic Studies).
 She taught geology labs and classes in Petroleum Geology, Introduction to Geology, History of Life, and Depositional Environments as part of her Fellowships.

 Dr Kernen is passionate about volunteering for professional societies and currently serves as the Hydrogen Society of Australia Chair for South Australia and is on the organizing committees for the 1) Geological Society of Australia South Australia, 2) South Australia Exploration and Mining Conference, and 3) American Association of Petroleum Geologists Carbon Capture, Utilization and Storage Conference.